IBM/invoke-wml-using-cognos-custom-control/README.md

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/output_wml.png)

 - From the one single cognos dashboard, now we will be able to see the insights of the data through dataware house and along with that we can now do predictions by invoking dynamically watson machine learning models and display the output if the model on the dashboard.
 For the data that we passed in this scenario, we could see that the customer is most likey to churn based on the input parameters.
 Chances are high that this customer is likely to churn.
-So, the telco subscripber can now offer some good deals to that particular or set of customers who fall in the same category and try to retain them in future.
+So, the telco subscriber can now offer some good deals to that particular or set of customers who fall in the same category and try to retain them in future.
 Overall output of the report will look as below screen shot.

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/Report_Output.png)

--

-With this pattern now we can avoid tedious process of invoking the watson machine learning models on the fly and get the output of those models displayed on the fly.
+With this pattern now we can avoid tedious process of invoking the watson machine learning models at real time and get the output of those models displayed on the fly.